Naushink27/GoRail-frontend-Update/README.md

  - And after succesfully logged in user should get the train which is searched before log in,
  - Try to add train loader between pages loads.
  - Create get train page.

+ # Day3:
+ * Created redux store.
+ * Created train slice with all the trains the user wants.
+ * Then validate trainSearchForm .
+ * Enabled toastify errors.
+ * Added liltle Animation like loader.